 More on Family Business

-Another major cause of failure is a founder not being able to let go of day to day management of the business and to permit younger family members to take over.
+Another major cause of failure is a founder not being able to let go of the day to day management of the New Jersey business and to permit younger family members to take over.
 Sometimes this is simply due to the founder having an obsessive personality, and sometimes it is due to the owner lacking confidence in the ability of the younger generation.
-Regardless of the cause, every founder needs to recognize that someday s/he is going to die; when this eventually happens, the business is either going to be sold by the heirs, usually at a steeply discounted price, or the heirs are going to be running the business, be it competently or incompetently.
+Regardless of the cause, every founder needs to recognize that someday she or he is going to die.
+When this eventually happens, the business is either going to be sold by the heirs, usually at a steeply discounted price, or the heirs are going to be running the business, be it competently or incompetently.
 Death is an exit strategy, albeit not a very efficient one.

 If you would like to discuss the sale of your business, purchasing a business, or any topic that you have read about in these blogs, please feel free to call Brad Palmer at (908) 931-9300, or by email at firstname.lastname@example.org.
 We always love hearing from you.